New methods to find patches of invisible integer lattice points: Introduction

-Lattice point visibility is a well-studied subject.
-It arises in a variety of areas such as number theory, integer optimization, and even theoretical physics (see Ch.10.4 of~\cite{Brass} for a brief survey).
-In 1971, Herzog and Stewart studied patterns of visible and invisible lattice points; one such invisible pattern they explored is the one we call a hidden forest~\cite{Herzog}.
+Lattice point visibility is a well-studied subject that arises in a variety of areas such as number theory, integer optimization, and even theoretical physics (see Ch.10.4 of~\cite{Brass} for a brief survey).
+In 1971, Herzog and Stewart studied patterns of both visible and invisible lattice points; one such invisible pattern they explored is the one we call a hidden forest~\cite{Herzog}.
 In 1990, Schumer also examined hidden forests~\cite{Schumer}.
-He used the Chinese Remainder Theorem (in a form similar to our Theorem~\ref{thm:2by2_case}) and gave an example of a $3 \times 3$ hidden forest very far from the origin and questioned whether a closer one can be found.
-He then admits that finding a $4 \times 4$ forest would require solving systems of linear congruence equations modulo the product of the first 16 primes, the so-called 16th \textit{primorial} which is approximately 32 quintillion, and declares ``Such a project is beyond the courage of this author!''
-In this paper we not only take on this task of finding closer hidden forests, but also introduce a variety of theoretical and computational techniques that aid us in finding the closest known $n \times n$ hidden forests for $n \geq 4$, a task which has not yet been done to this date.
-The paper is broken down as follows: \begin{itemize} \item Section~\ref{sec:brief_overview}: We give a brief overview of lattice point visibility and provide a detailed proof of the well-known result of the probability that two randomly selected integers being relatively prime is $\frac{6}{\pi^2}$. \item Section~\ref{sec:the_CRT_algorithm}: We give the known method of finding hidden forests in Subsection~\ref{subsec:known_method}.
+He used the Chinese Remainder Theorem (in a form similar to our Theorem~\ref{thm:2by2_case}) and gave an example of a $3 \times 3$ hidden forest very far from the origin and questioned whether a closer one could be found.
+He then noted that finding a $4 \times 4$ forest would require solving systems of linear congruence equations modulo the product of the first 16 primes, the so-called 16th \textit{primorial} which is approximately 32 quintillion, and declared, ``Such a project is beyond the courage of this author!''
+In this paper we not only undertake this task of finding closer $4 \times 4$ hidden forests, but also introduce a variety of theoretical and computational techniques to aid in finding the closest known $n \times n$ hidden forests for $n \geq 4$, a task which has not yet been done to this date.
+The paper is broken down as follows: \begin{itemize} \item Section~\ref{sec:brief_overview}: We give a brief overview of lattice point visibility and provide a detailed proof of the well-known result that the probability of two randomly selected integers being relatively prime is $\frac{6}{\pi^2}$. \item Section~\ref{sec:the_CRT_algorithm}: We give the known method of finding hidden forests in Subsection~\ref{subsec:known_method}.
 Given $n \in \mathbb{N}$ and a prime matrix $P_n$, there exists an $n \times n$ hidden forest $\Hforest{n}$ in the first quadrant with bottom-left corner $(x,y)$ that is found by applying the Chinese Remainder Theorem to the rows and columns of $P_n$.
 We denote this process by the term \texttt{CRT}-algorithm.
-In Subsection~\ref{subsec:applications_of_known_method}, we apply this method to find hidden forests $\Hforest{n}$ for $n=3,4,5$. \item Section~\ref{sec:quasiprime}: We introduce the concept of a \textit{quasiprime matrix} $\QP$ and the \texttt{QP}-algorithm in Subsection~\ref{subsec:quasi} and define the method of strings of \textit{strongly composite integers} in Subsection~\ref{subsec:strings}.
-In Subsection~\ref{subsec:min_prime_factors}, we explore the notion of the \textit{optimal gcd-matrix} by considering the minimal number of prime factors required in a quasiprime matrix to produce an $n \times n$ hidden forest.
-With these three tools and some computational programming techniques, we use the \texttt{CRT}-algorithm on quasiprime matrices to find $n \times n$ hidden forests which are much closer to the origin than the ones found by the known traditional method given in the previous section. \item Section~\ref{sec:the_great_unknown}: We merge the machinery built up in the previous section to find the closest known $5 \times 5$ hidden forest (to this date). \item Section~\ref{sec:open_problems}: We give a selection of open problems.
-We also briefly review some recent research between second author Mbirika and collaborators Goins, Harris, and Kubik, generalizing this classic setting of straight lines of sights to lines of sights of the form $f(x) = a x^b$ where $a \in \mathbb{Q}$ and $b \in \mathbb{N}$~\cite{GHKM2017}. \end{itemize}
+In Subsection~\ref{subsec:gcd-grid_and_matrix}, we elaborate on the relationship between a prime matrix $P_n$ and its hidden forest $\Hforest{n}$ with the introduction of an object called a \textit{gcd-matrix}.
+In Subsection~\ref{subsec:applications_of_known_method}, we apply this method to find hidden forests $\Hforest{n}$ for $n=2,3,4$. \item Section~\ref{sec:quasiprime}: We introduce the concept of a \textit{quasiprime matrix} $\QP$ and the \texttt{QP}-algorithm in Subsection~\ref{subsec:quasi} and define the method of \textit{strings of strongly composite integers} in Subsection~\ref{subsec:strings}.
+In Subsection~\ref{subsec:min_prime_factors}, we explore the notion of an \textit{optimal gcd-matrix} by considering the minimal number of prime factors required in a quasiprime matrix to produce an $n \times n$ hidden forest.
+With these three tools and some computational programming techniques, we then use the \texttt{CRT}-algorithm on quasiprime matrices to find $n \times n$ hidden forests.
+The resulting hidden forests turn out to be much closer to the origin than those found by the traditional method (given in Section~\ref{sec:the_CRT_algorithm}).